 To thin acrylic paint, add 15-30% water to it (ratio 1:3).
 If you use more than 30% water, the paint loses its bonding qualities and won’t stick.
 After you add water, stir the mixture using a turning stick or paint mixer.
 Stir until the mixture has a consistent flow and color.

 3. Mix & Stir for 10 Minutes

 After you thin the acrylic paint, pour it into a clean bucket.
 If you haven’t already, pour the latex over the thinned acrylic, and mix them.

 To mix them, use a turning stick or paint mixer.
 On average, you must stir for 10 minutes.
 Ensure to stir the bottom of the container so all the paint can be mixed.

 4. Test The Mixture

-Latex paint is ideal for painting buildings.
-Asides from being easier to apply, latex paints have a more subtle look.
-Though acrylic paints are more colorful, no one wants a building to look like a rainbow or be too bright.
-So for painting building interiors or exteriors, you can use interior or exterior latex paint.
+Also, latex paint is ideal for painting furniture and buildings because it has a more subtle look.
+Though acrylic paints are more colorful, no one wants to paint their furniture with a color shade that’s too bright.
+So, for painting interiors or exterior furniture, latex paint is better.

 You can mix acrylic and latex paints to get a thicker and more colorful finish.
 But, you must measure the required amount and mix both paints until you get a consistent color.
 Once you do, you can use the mixture paint.